-A basic tzatziki dip recipe is a great way to use up plain yoghurt and cucumber.
+A basic cucumber dip recipe is a great way to use up plain yoghurt and cucumber.
 Serve as a dip or use it as a sauce.
 Here’s how to make it.

-Tzatziki dip is an easy and delicious dip to make and an economical way to use up leftovers.
+Cucumber dip with yoghurt and mint (Tzatziki) is an easy and delicious dip to make and an economical way to use up leftovers.

 I like to serve this dip with toasted Turkish bread, ciabatta bread or homemade pita crisps.
 You can also serve this as part of a larger nibbles platter or as a sauce accompaniment (see below for ideas).

 The ingredients of tzatziki are plain yoghurt, cucumber, garlic, and a little lemon for tanginess.